dmulyalin/salt-nornir/test/readme.md

 salt-run nr.call cli "show clock" FB=ceos1
 ```

+All files from `salt-nornir/test/salt_master_files/` mounted under `/etc/salt/`
+directory within salt-master container, as a result any changes to any of the files in
+`salt_master_files` directory visible within master container and accessible to master
+process.

 ## Running tests

 All tests contained within `salt-nornir/test/pytest/` directory and mounted as a volume